Shakthisoul2005/INVERSE-OF-A-MATRIX/README.md

 ### Step 2:
 Prepare the lists from each linear equation and assign in np.array()
 ### Step 3:
-Using the np.linalg solve(), we can find the solution
+Using the np.linalg.inv(), we can find the inverse of the given matrix.
 ### Step 4:
 End the program